nextflow-io/nextflow/docs/config.rst

         }
     }

-The above configuration snippet sets 2 cpus and 4 GB of memory to the processes annotated with with a label ``foo`` and ``bar``.
+The above configuration snippet sets 2 cpus and 4 GB of memory to the processes annotated with a label ``foo`` and ``bar``.

 A process selector can be negated prefixing it with the special character ``!``.
 For example::